Skip to main content

 When you get stuck

-• Without CI/CD:Answer “None”.
-The agent creates a manual checklist-based process.
-After introducing CI/CD, it can be automated step by step.
+• No CI/CD: Answer "None."
+The agent creates a process based on a manual checklist.
+After you introduce CI/CD, you can automate it step by step.

-• If the payment stage is ambiguous:Enter exactly what your team actually uses.
-It can be modified later.
+• Ambiguous approval stage: Enter exactly what your team actually uses.
+You can change it later.

-expected output
+Expected output

-output/process/usage-approval.mdOpen source introduction approval form and procedure
+output/process/usage-approval.mdOpen source adoption approval form and procedure

-output/process/distribution-checklist.mdPre-deployment compliance checklist
+output/process/distribution-checklist.mdPre-release compliance checklist

 output/process/inquiry-response.mdProcedure for responding to external license/security inquiries

-output/process/contribution-process.mdContribution Process(Q5 Created when “Yes”)
+output/process/contribution-process.mdContribution process (created when Q5 is "Yes")

 Standard requirements met

-Completing this lab will meet the requirements below:
+Completing this exercise meets the requirements below:

 ISO/IEC 5230

-Item IDRequirementsSelf-certification checklist
+Item IDRequirementSelf-certification checklist

-3.1.5License Obligations Review ProcessDo you have a documented procedure to review and record the obligations, restrictions, and rights granted by each identified license?
+3.1.5License obligations review processDo you have a documented procedure to review and record the obligations, restrictions, and rights granted by each identified license?

 3.2.1Procedure for receiving external license/security inquiriesDo you have a documented procedure for receiving and handling inquiries about open source compliance?